giellalt/giellalt.github.io/proof/TheSpellerErrorModel.md

 ### Increasing the complexity - adding FINAL_STRING_EDITS

 This part of the error model is meant to cover errors in suffixes.
-It comes _in addition to_ the previous Levenshtein + strings error model, which means that with `EDIT_DISTANCE=2`, you get two edit operations (Levenshtein or string) _pluss_ one suffix operation.
+It comes _in addition to_ the previous Levenshtein + strings error model, which means that with `EDIT_DISTANCE=2`, you get two edit operations (Levenshtein or string) _plus_ one suffix operation.
 This will normally not be a problem since the changes are restricted to the final parts of the word, and thus the search space for the error model does not increase very much.

 The possible values for this variable are the same as for `STRING_EDITS`: